alihaydarsucu/DoneIt.github.io/README.md

 "Done It" supports five different languages, allowing users to manage their tasks in their preferred language.
 The app is helpful for organizing tasks efficiently and marking completed ones effortlessly.

+## Features

+- Adding new tasks.
+- Editing and deleting existing tasks.
+- Selecting and filtering categories.
+- Search between tasks.
+- Change the language of the page.
+(5 language is ready until today.)

 ## Instructions and Examples

 ### General View